 - Once they are chilled, place the lids onto the jars.

-- Leave the pickles in the fridge for 2 to 3 days before you dig in!
+- Leave the pickles in the fridge for two or three days before you dig in!